Current Major Projects

 Stop, Triage, Engage, Educate, and Rehabilitate is a diversion program where police officers work with community treatment to divert individuals toward treatment instead of the criminal justice system.
 ACE! is conducting an evaluation of this pre-arrest diversion by using a randomized controlled trial.

 SUSTAIN (Staff Undertaking Skills to Advance Innovation) is a learning system that consists of both eLearning and coaching.
 It is designed to assist professionals in building skills associated for the effective management of individuals involved in the criminal justice system.
 It includes a values-based training of coaching to develop internal coaches which will then work on internal capacity to implement evidence-based supervision.
 The state of Texas has funded 14 jurisdictions to implement SUSTAIN and the Virginia Department of Corrections has been using SUSTAIN for four years.
+SUSTAIN was originally developed under a grant funded by the Bureau of Justice Assistance (2010-DB-BX-K077) with Ralph Serin of University of Ottawa.
+The original material was developed by both laboratories.

 The Prison Project is a multi-method study of six prisons (male/female, maximum, medium, and minimum security levels) within the Pennsylvania Department of Corrections.
 Using surveys and interviews with staff and inmates, the project examines core correctional concepts related to procedural justice including relationships, trust, and legitimacy.